 The next room has work on commission in the 1920s, for a monument to Guillaume Apollinaire, the writer, at his grave in Père Lachaise.
 It did not go well.
 France could not make sense of the sculpture as a monument.
 Besides, improvisational as ever, Picasso kept starting over.
 He has a vaguely human and vaguely animal bow to Surrealism, a man resembling a large spoon, a woman made from a borrowed colander, and a woman in a garden in welded steel in collaboration with Gonzalez.
 He also has a more sizeable and abstract figure in wire and sheet metal, closer still to "drawing in space."

-Notice yet another aspect of Picasso's dialog with himself.
+Notice yet another aspect of Picasso's dialogue with himself.
 He starts casually, grows more monumental, and then starts over.
 He almost sets aside his emotionally fraught and more playful side—and then he recovers a second wind.
 No wonder he could not deliver an actual monument at first.
 He does by the show's end, but by then he is the wise old man who can get away with that sort of thing.
 At least he can in the public eye.
-Yet the dialog keeps recurring.
+Yet the dialogue keeps recurring.

 It comes about the hard way in the 1930s, forty-five miles northwest of Paris, its fate wrapped up in his love life.
 He builds a studio for himself and a woman, Marie-Thérèse Walter, and he has to cede it bitterly to another, Olga Ruiz Khokhlova.
 It marks perhaps his greatest commitment to sculpture of all, only he cannot hold onto it.
 It leaves him alone in a smaller studio in Paris on the eve of war.
 He will not flee the occupation, but he also will not collaborate.
 He will instead find an unexpected darkness and smallness of scale at the very peak of his career.

-Those same stages reprise the dialog.
+Those same stages reprise the dialogue.
 Work at the Bloisgeloup studio starts tall and thin, like that of Alberto Giacometti, and then coarsens and thickens, like that of Constantin Brancusi, with a brow like breasts or a stance begging like a dog.
 It may be a crude assault on female sexuality either way, but that should tell you what is on his mind.
 Three plaster sculptures isolate an eye, a bird, and a hand, like shattered body parts.
 A reaper and a warrior recall a noble past, but also a similar inability to go forward in men.
 Not just Europe is devolving into primitivism and war.

 Work in Bloisgeloup includes relief sculpture, too, part again of the back and forth between two and three dimensions.
 Picasso also exhibits a seated woman at the Paris World's Fair in 1937, alongside Guernica.
 (Who knew?)
 He has, briefly, his monument, but in a dark hour.
 And then the darkness truly descends.
 A head of a woman from 1941 has a frightened dignity, but humanity mostly gives way.